ColsonZhang/EE219-ICS/projects/lab3/README.md

 The whole design includes these tasks.

 1. Based on the RV-32I instruction set, design a simple processor supporting necessary instructions and program the corresponding assembly code  for matrix MAC operation.
 2. Extend the processor with RV-32V Vector Extension instruction set to support vector operation.
-Meanwhile, program the corresponding assembly code for matrix MAC operation.
 3. Insert the custom module MAC_UNIT into the ALU and add the corresponding custom instructions.
 Meanwhile, program the corresponding assembly code for matrix MAC operation.

 ### Matrix MAC